-In the God Era, angels, gods and mortals fought alongside each other against a invasion by numerous demon armies.
-These armies of the Abyss were serving demon lords bent on carving out portions of the mortal realm for themselves.
-One of the worlds where this Demon Spawn War was waged is Bal-Kriav.
-The supreme general of this world was Asmodeus.
-He divided the world into sectors, or regions and assigned them to his top generals - archangels and minor gods.
-Ma'Ohari was assigned to the then archangel Silvanus.
-In this sector, he waged war with an up and coming demon lord named Graz'zt.
+In the God Era, angels, gods and mortals fought alongside each other against a great demon invasion spanning the Quara'tun System.
+These armies of the Abyss, serving Demon Lords, were bent on carving out portions of the mortal realm for themselves.
+One of the worlds that was under the cross-hairs of this Demon Spawn War (8972 GE - 9493 GE) was Bal-Kriav.
+In this world's Ma'Ohari Region, the Covenant General Silvanus faced the demon lord Graz'zt.

 One of the units under Silvanus was the Second Light Division, or Zephyr Talon.
 This unit was tasked with scouting and picking off stragglers.
 A few members of this group left a stain on the realm that is oddly not mentioned in any of the Plaques of Aphalur.